 These are listed first because they are the foundation of good oral health.
 Here are some notable aspects:

-Dental hygiene – traditionally referred to as “cleaning”, this involves the mechanical removal of surface plaque from your teeth, whether it is above or below the gums.
+Traditionally referred to as “cleaning”, dental hygiene involves the mechanical removal of surface plaque from your teeth, whether it is above or below the gums.
 Monitoring is through the routine full recording of periodontal measures of health (depth of pockets, areas of bleeding, mobilities of teeth, amounts of recession, etc.) and will determine the type and interval of hygiene your mouth requires.
 Additionally, your regular examinations will allow us to spot problems early and make recommendations for correction.

 More and more, we are recognizing that keeping inflammation under control below the gums pays dividends in reducing cardiovascular disease risk as well as improving diabetic control.
 To that end, our disinfection efforts include the use of Air Polishing (www.hu-friedy.com/biofilm) as well as irrigation below the gums with strongly antibacterial rinses.